baketti/Books-manager-challenge/README.md

 ## API Structure

-Currently, the application exposes a single endpoint:

-- `/books`, this endpoint supports two main functionalities:
+The application exposes two main groups of endpoints: books and authors.

+### Books Endpoints

+`/books`: Supports the following functionalities:

+- POST `/books`: Allows you to add a new book to the database.
-  - Retrieve all books: if no query parameters are provided, the endpoint will return all books in the database.
+- GET `/books`: If no query parameters are provided, it returns all books in the database.
+You can also specify a limit query parameter to return only a specified number of books from the entire collection.
+Additionally, you can search for books by the author's name using the authorName query parameter.
-  - Search books by author name: if the `authorName` query parameter is provided, the endpoint will return books that match the specified author's name.
-    The query parameter to use is authorName.
-For example:
+  Example:

-    - to retrieve all books: `GET /books`
+  - To retrieve all books: GET `/books`.
+  - To retrieve a limited number of books: GET `/books?limit=<number>`.
-    - to search for books by a specific author name: `GET /books?authorName=<authorName>`

-The endpoint is designed to handle query string parameters, allowing you to filter results based on the author's name.
+  - To search for books by a specific author: GET `/books?authorName=<authorName>` The endpoint is designed to handle query string parameters, allowing you to limit and filter results based on the author's name.

+- GET `/books/<book_id>`: Returns the details of a specific book based on its book_id.
+- PUT `/books/<book_id>`: Updates a specific book identified by its book_id.
+- DELETE `/books/<book_id>`: Deletes a specific book identified by its book_id.

+### Authors Endpoints

+`/authors`: Supports the following functionalities:

+- POST `/authors`: Allows you to add a new author to the database.
+- GET `/authors`: Returns all authors in the database.
+- GET `/authors/<author_id>`: Returns the details of a specific author based on their author_id.
+- PUT `/authors/<author_id>`: Updates the information of a specific author identified by their author_id.
+- DELETE `/authors/<author_id>`: Deletes a specific author identified by their author_id.

+### Middleware

+The application uses a middleware function that intercepts POST and PUT requests targeting the `/books` and `/authors` endpoints.
+This middleware performs the following checks and actions:

+- Request Body Validation: It ensures that the request body is present and in JSON format.
+If the body is missing, empty, or not in JSON format, the middleware returns an appropriate error message with a 400 Bad Request status.
+- Data Validation: For POST requests to `/books` and `/authors`, it validates the provided data using dedicated validation functions.
+If the data is invalid, an error message is returned.
+- Global Variable Storage: After validation, the validated data is stored in Flask's g object, making it accessible in the respective request handlers for further processing.

+This middleware ensures that the data sent in requests is properly structured and valid before it reaches the core logic of the application.

 ## Contributing